WinSSHTerm/LaunchTools/Multiple_Jump.md

 # Launch Tool "Multiple Jump"
 This launch tool allows you to connect to a remote system through multiple jump servers (bastion hosts).
 Make sure `plink.exe` is installed in WinSSHTerm.

+The launch tool will open a minimized PowerShell window for each SSH jump.
+These windows define the tunnel.
+By default they will stay open until WinSSHTerm exits, so that the tunnel can be reused.
+If you encounter problems with the tunnel, you can close them and reconnect to create a new tunnel.

+It will be detected if a host key of a jump server is not cached.
+In this case, an interactive window will open up.
+If you then cache the host key by entering `y`, the launch tool will retry and continue to create the tunnel.

 ## Sample usage
 In this example, the user (`My PC`) wants to connect to the remote system 192.168.2.203 (`MyServer`) through 2 jump servers: